Keeping Mum (TV series)

 Keeping Mum is a British sitcom, written by Geoffrey Atherden and broadcast on BBC One for two series between 17 April 1997 and 16 June 1998.
-It starred Stephanie Cole as the main character, Peggy Beare, Martin Ball and David Haig as her sons and Meera Syal as her daughter-in-law.
+The show was based on the long-running ABC series Mother and Son, written by Atherden and a hit show in Australia between 1984 and 1994.
+Keeping Mum starred Stephanie Cole as the main character, Peggy Beare, Martin Ball and David Haig as her sons and Meera Syal as her daughter-in-law.